 5 Best DJI Fly App Alternatives

 Before you feel adventurous and download a third-party app to fly your DJI drone, keep in mind that it might void your warranty and care refresh terms.

 Here is what the DJI Care Refresh Terms & Conditions document says.

 Damage caused by using your DJI product together with a non-DJI product or third-party accessory/software that is not authorized by DJI.DJI Care Refresh ProgramTOS (Clause 2.4.2 (3))

-More detail on this at the end, but let’s look at the DJI Fly app alternatives we can use instead of the official app to fly our DJI drones.
+There is more detail on this at the end of the article, but let’s look at the DJI Fly app alternatives instead of the official app to fly our DJI drones.